JoeCianflone/rebase/readme.md

 -  stubs -- These are where I keep my stubs/overrides

+## A Note About Models

+One thing I've recently changed my mind on is `fillable` vs `guarded` in models.
+I've switched all my models to be fillable.
+On the worst end of things, it's not *that* hard to switch to `guarded` but here's my thinking on it.
+The concept of doing `$guarded = [];` helps the developer rapidly develop and iterate.
+You add a new attribute to a model and you go and test and everything will just work.
+When you're using `$fillable = [...];` you now need to remember that you also need to add that property to your list in your model.
+Ugh I know, 3 whole extra seconds of work!

+If you couldn't tell from that last line, I personally realized it's just not that big of a deal to have to remember to add a line to a model.
+Sure, it's an exta step, but we're not talking even 30 seconds of work!
+The upside of using fillable though means you don't have to hold all the attribute names in your head anymore.
+Maybe this is just my problem because I have ADHD...but I always run into this issue where I forget what's on a particular model.
+Like, is it `address_line1` or is it `address_line_1` or `address1`?
+Now you could say, "well just open up the databse and look at the table," but fucking why?
+I'm in code, why do I need to open another program to figure out what fields are currently present?
+This is also great for *new* developers because now they can all just go to the models and *actually see* what's on it at that time.

+So yea, it's a little bit of extra overhead, but I think this is worth it becaue it will enhance the DX (developer experience) down the road.

 ## What this should and should not do

 This isn't a full or complete application.
 This should do just the basics.
 It's your job to build the app on top of this code.